-The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate or misleading.
-Parents or eligible students may ask the School to amend a record that they believe is inaccurate or misleading.
-They should write the Principal [or appropriate school official], clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
+The right to request the amendment of the student's education records that the parent or eligible student believes are inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+Parents or eligible students may ask the School to amend a record that they believe is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
+They should write the Principal [or appropriate school official], clearly identify the part of the record they want changed, and specify why it is inaccurate, misleading, or otherwise in violation of the student's privacy rights under FERPA.
 If the School decides not to amend the record as requested by the parent or eligible student, the School will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.